-We next tested whether participants' distributions differed during same offers when money was involved versus not involved-again as a control to ensure that the inclusion of money per se did not unexpectedly influence behaviors.
+We next tested whether participants' distributions differed during Same offers when money was involved vs. not involved-again as a control to ensure that the inclusion of money per se did not unexpectedly influence behaviors.
 To do this, we tested whether the difference in the number of stickers distributed to the friends differed by vignette type.
-A repeated-measures ANOVA with vignette type (no money, equal money) as the within-participants factor and age group (5-6, 7-8, 9-10, adults) as the between-participants factor yielded no main effects nor an interaction.
+A repeated measures ANOVA with vignette type (No Money, Equal Money) as the within-participants factor and age group (5-6, 7-8, 9-10, Adults) as the between-participants factor yielded no main effects nor an interaction.
 Thus, participants' distributions did not differ depending on whether money was involved.